Porrhothele antipodiana: Life history

 When laid, eggs are loosely packed together in cocoons which have two thin layers of silk.
 Eggsac construction occurs from late October to mid-December (during the summer).
 Estimates of the number of eggs in their eggsacs range from 100 to 300.
-Eggs may take up to 30 days to hatch after laying (this seems to occur when the spiderlings reach 2–3 mm in length), with the spiderlings moulting for the first time a few days later.
+Eggs may take up to 30 days to hatch after laying (this seems to occur when the spiderlings reach 2-3mm in length), with the spiderlings moulting for the first time a few days later.
 The spiderlings remain within the female's nest until they develop further.
 During the first instar period, the spiders are inactive and lay on their backs stretching their limbs, then moulting after five weeks.
 The second instar spiders are more active and begin spinning webs and feeding.
 The spiderling tends to grow to a length of 12mm by the end of the first year.
-After 2–3 years, the spider reaches maturity.
+After 2-3 years, the spider reaches maturity.
 When at maturity, the spider will continue to sporadically moult.P. antipodiana is relatively long lived and is known to live for at least six years.

-Behaviour
+Behavior

 Courtship and copulation

 As the male approaches the female's web platform, the front pair of legs are raised, which aims the modified metatarsus and tibia (claspers) at the female.
 The cephalothorax is also aimed upwards, revealing his fangs and palps.
-The front pair of legs are used to vibrate the web as the male moves forwards towards the female.
+The front pair of legs are used to vibrate the web as the male moves forwards toward the female.
 The male then uses his claspers to clasp the female's two palps, which causes the female to enter a passive state.
 The male then pushes the limp female in a position where the cephalothorax of the male is perpendicular to the underside of the female's cephalothorax.
 If on the web, the female may also lay on her back.
 The male then copulates with the female by injecting sperm into the female reproductive tract using one palp at a time.
 Copulation concludes when the male (whilst still clasping the female) disengages and then pushes the female away.
 During courtship and copulation, males spin silk.